-Fig. 92: Drain plug in fresh water tank, open (rocker lever straight)
+Fig. 97: Drain plug in the fresh water tank

 - 1. Open the drain valves for cold and hot water. - 2.
 Open the mixer taps of sink and washbasin. - 3.
 Open the service cover at the fresh water tank. - 4.
-Move the rocker lever at the drain plug into vertical position and pull.
+Remove the drain plug.
 Completely drain the water from the fresh water tank. - 5.
 Check whether the fresh water system is completely empty.
 The water removal points (mixer taps, drain valves, discharge opening on the fresh water tank) must be dry. - 6.
-Replace the drain plug in the fresh water tank and the service cover. - 7.
+Replace the drain plug in the fresh water tank and close the service cover. - 7.
 Close the mixer taps of sink and washbasin. - 8.
 Close the drain valves for cold and hot water.